 Checking off to-do lists can become such an obsession that we forget to leave time for the fun and fulfillment that give life meaning.
 If that hits home for you, maybe your to-do list needs to be rebalanced.
 Add a couple of lines for laughter, music, art, friends, nature, or whatever makes you happy.
 Schedules and routines are important ways to structure our days, set boundaries, and budget our time for the things that matter — including self-care.

-If you’ve let one (or more) of these areas slip, the new year is a great time for a reset (but don’t tackle them all at once — the last thing you need is more stress).
+If you’ve let one (or more) of these areas slip, now is a great time for a reset.
 Start small, live in the present, and focus on the “next right thing” you can do.
 Once you feel like you have a good grip on one area, consider another.
 And don’t be afraid to ask for help.
 Reach out to a friend, family member, employer, health provider, trainer, dietitian, therapist, recovery program or online support group if you’re struggling.

 Life will always throw you curveballs — and sometimes, meteors.
 You can’t change that, but you can change how you react.
 Practicing self-care, gratitude and living in the moment helps you stay centered and resilient.
 It takes self-discipline and it’s not always easy, but it’s worth it.